seri037/llcppg/llpkgstore.md

    - Run `conan install` for binaries
    - Store .pc files for building
 ## Version Conversion Rules [wip]

+There are two methods for converting versions:

+### 1. Conversion by a formula

 1. **Semver-compliant versions**: Use directly
    - Example: 2.1.5 → 2.1.5
 2. **Non-Semver versions**: Convert using pattern: